ansys/aali-flowkit/doc/source/developer_guide/index.rst

 Developer Guide
 ===============

 This comprehensive guide describes how to extend FlowKit with custom functions, types, and categories.
-Learn from real code examples taken directly from the FlowKit codebase with 183 production functions across 12+ categories.
+Learn from real code examples taken directly from the FlowKit codebase with over 180 production functions across multiple categories.

 .. grid:: 2
    :gutter: 3 3 4 4